-Vancouver’s gems include its cluster of green parks, architecture and beaches adjoining the city.
-Bike trails lead right into suburbs with houses on steep slopes, like that of San Francisco.
-Trails bring fresh, new views at every turn.
-Bicycling along the seawall easily took us on a scenic loop around Stanley Park.
-We rode to the old industrial area, Granville Island Public Market, now a bustling urban hub.
-The Bloedel Floral (and aviary) Conservatory in Queen Elizabeth Park was where we met “Kramer”, the talking peach cockatoo.
-Our bike ride reached as far and wide as Gastown and Kitsilano, passing through the coastline of False Creek and the English Bay.
+Vancouver’s gems included its green parks, architecture and beaches next to the city.
+I’ve been to this city ages ago as a child with my family, but unfortunately barely remembered anything about it.
+Now, I got the chance to explore the city for real.
+On one of my first days returning to Vancouver, I biked along the seawall and Stanley Park, through the suburbs where houses stood on steep slopes, similar to San Francisco.
+I proceeded to take the route through the old industrial area, Granville Island Public Market, which was a bustling urban hub.
+From there, the next stop was the Bloedel Floral (and aviary) Conservatory in Queen Elizabeth Park where I met “Kramer”, the talkative cockatoo.
+My bike ride reached as far and wide as Gastown and Kitsilano, passing through the coastline of False Creek and the English Bay.

-For an aerial view of Vancouver, we took a short cable-car ride to Grouse Mountain and hiked to the peak.
-At the summit, we were entertained by a comedic skit performed by lumberjacks and watched a couple of grizzly bears at play in the fields.
-We strolled along Yaletown and David Lam Park to the city center, and visited the Vancouver Public Library, which resembled Rome’s Colosseum.
+To get an aerial view of Vancouver, I took a short cable-car ride to Grouse Mountain, followed by a hike to the peak.
+At the summit, a comedic skit was performed by lumberjacks, while a couple of orphaned grizzly bears played in the nearby zoo.
+The day ended with a stroll along Yaletown, David Lam Park and the Vancouver Public Library, which resembled Rome’s Colosseum.
 The library had a well-preserved collection of black-and-white photographs of Vancouver in the 1900s, including an extensive catalog of photos and children’s books.

-Vancouver’s arrangement of public spaces showed how it embraced community, while offering a comfortable lifestyle for its residents and vacation spot for its visitors.
+Vancouver’s arrangement of public spaces was a testament of how this city embraced community, offering a comfortable lifestyle for its residents and vacation spot for its visitors.

 Vancouver, British Columbia Gallery